asabon/antigravity-config/README.md

 - **Workflows**: Reusable agent workflows (e.g., init, resume, save) in `.agent/workflows`.
 - **User Configuration**: Template for personalizing agent interaction settings.

+## Design Philosophy

+This configuration is built upon the following core principles:

+1.  **Safety & Stability**:
+    We prioritize non-destructive operations.
+The agent is strictly restricted to writing temporary files only within the `.agent/work` directory, preventing accidental clutter or modification of source code without explicit intent.
+2.  **Global Standard, Local Comfort**:
+    To ensure portability across diverse teams, the base rules and documentation are written in English.
+However, actual interaction with the agent respects the user's preferred language defined in `config.yml`.
+3.  **Flexible Integration**:
+    We support both "strict synchronization" (via submodules and symlinks) for teams wanting centralized control, and "selective adoption" (via manual copying) for projects needing customization.

 ## Getting Started

 1. **Add as Submodule**: